Colorado Plateau / Southern Rockies

 Black neck, tan breast, and brown back

-In flight, you can see a prominent white “U” on the upper part of their tail
+In flight, you can see prominent white “U” on tail top

 Look for…